Metamorpho: Outsiders

 Metamorpho spends some time working with the Outsiders.
 While in the despotically ruled nation Mozombia, Metamorpho is subdued and disassembled.
 The tyrant's forces keep him inert with a constant application of radiation.
 He is freed by Katana's indestructible sword, which had been latched onto a live electrical wire.
 While leaving Mozombia, the Outsiders' plane is shot down by the Bad Samaritan.
-Metamorpho and the others spend some time stranded on a deserted island, simply too far away from land to rescue themselves.
+Metamorpho and the others spend some time stranded on a deserted island, too far away from land to rescue themselves.

-Metamorpho perishes for the second time during the Millennium event.
-Doctor Jace, the scientific adviser to the Outsiders, has decided that life with the more logical Manhunters is preferable and she betrays the team; they fight back, but Metamorpho has been brainwashed into assisting Jace.
-He is killed in the resulting battle.
-He is again revived during the Invasion miniseries, when a gene-bomb set off by invading aliens affects his biomass.
+In the 1988 event Millennium, Helga Jace betrays the Outsiders and kills Metamorpho.
+In the 1989 event Invasion!, Metamorpho is resurrected when the Dominators' gene bomb detonates.

 Justice League

 Metamorpho spends some time with the Justice League, including Justice League Europe.
-During this period he encounters Sapphire Stagg again.
+During this period, he encounters Sapphire Stagg again.
 He becomes involved in a battle with the Metal Men, who have been tricked by Simon Stagg.
 His League friends, Rocket Red and Animal Man, are at the site of the battle, but are being detained by Java.
-At the conclusion of the battle, Metamorpho learns he had a son with Sapphire, but the baby boy's touch harms all but Sapphire and Metamorpho.
+After the battle, Metamorpho learns he had a son with Sapphire, but the baby boy's touch harms all but Sapphire and Metamorpho.
 When Java holds the baby, his arms melt.
 Metamorpho hands the baby over to Simon, who immediately fears he will be affected like Java was moments before and die.
 However, something in his genetic structure protects him, just as it did with Sapphire.
 Simon's stance softens and everyone is set free.
 Doc Magnus, the leader of the Metal Men, offers his services in creating new arms for Java.
 On the way home, Metamorpho's friends are puzzled as to how he knew Simon would be unaffected by the child.
 Metamorpho indicates that he hoped the baby would kill Simon.

 Later, Metamorpho has a romantic relationship with Crimson Fox, which is cut short by her apparent murder.
 His personal investigation of the incident uncovers multiple layers of lies and deceit.
 During his time with the team, while fighting the planet-smashing aliens called The Family, Metamorpho is hit by a powerful energy blast that destroys his body.
-He quickly re-forms in a totally different look.
-He will sport this new look until his next demise.
+He later reforms his body with a new appearance.